FAQ - Frequently Asked Questions

 How quickly can you respond?

-The exact time will depend on the circumstances and we can only distribute aid within safe and achievable, operational parameters.
+The exact time of delivery will depend on the circumstances and we can only distribute aid within safe and achievable, operational parameters.
 Chronic disasters such as conflict or famine may have a slower response time as the crisis or disaster may evolve over a period before it reaches a stage when humanitarian intervention is required or possible.

 Where need is less clear, we may send a reconnaissance team in before any aid to see how much need there is and whether our equipment is suitable.
 On each occasion, we will take advice from relevant bodies.
 However, our aim is always to provide immediate aid wherever possible.